 The K KingKang Home Gym is a 3-in-1 machine, like many of the others here, which you can use to complete a variety of exercises, namely sissy squats.
 The machine is made of steel, with a non-slip footplate, suction pads to keep it secured to the floor and padded leg rest.
 It weighs about 35 pounds and is quite bulky, so it’s not something you’ll be using outside of your home — or wherever you place it.
 There are two wheels positioned near the front of the machine, albeit small, which makes it a lot easier to move around a limited area.

 It’s ideal for a home gym or office use and can be moved around some, but it’s not all that portable.
 You might pick this machine over some of the others because of its added versatility.
 You can do a few more exercises with it besides the squats, sit-ups and push-ups.
-For example, two rings at the front of the machine can be used for rope or dumbbell exercises.
+For example, two rings at the front of the machine can be used for rope, barbell, or dumbbell exercises.
+Even a combination of squats and dead lifts.
 The front pole is also height adjustable with four separate positions, while the calf pad has six different positions.
 You can also check out the best exercise ball.

 #6 SmithShaper Fit Bundle